Skip to main content

 avg_attention = attentions.mean(dim=0).mean(dim=1).squeeze(0)

-# Calculate token 'importance' as the sum of attention it receives
+# Calculate token 'importance' as the sum of attention it receives from others

 importance_scores = avg_attention.sum(dim=0).cpu().numpy()

-# Filter out special tokens ([CLS], [SEP])
+# Identify special tokens ([CLS], [SEP]) to filter them out

 tokens = tokenizer.convert_ids_to_tokens(inputs['input_ids'][0])